Skip to main content

 A central feature of the Park is the Persian and Mughal-inspired garden, known as chahar bagh (four-part garden).
 Designed by the Lebanon-based architect, Vladmir Djurovic, the formal gardens sit within a natural geometry created by the careful placement of trees and water features.

-Since its opening in 2015, Aga Khan Park has hosted a number of events that bring together the community.
-From film screenings in the Park to health and wellness activities, to celebrations and festivals, the Park offers a variety of events for everyone in the family.
+Since its opening in 2015, the Aga Khan Park has hosted a number of events that bring together the community.
+From film screenings in the Park to health and wellness activities, to celebrations and festivals, the Park offers a variety of events for everyone in the family and is open daily from dawn until 10 pm.

 Together, these three projects will symbolise the harmonious integration of the spiritual, the artistic and the natural worlds, in keeping with the holistic ideal which is an intimate part of Islamic tradition…at the same time they will also express a profound commitment to inter-cultural engagement, and international cooperation.”